 Home office running expenses

 This category covers all the costs that go into running your office.
 Common running expenses include:

 - Heating and cooling

 - Internet and phone

-Occupancy expenses relate to people who use their home as a place of business, such as a hairdresser working from a salon in a dedicated room, or an art teacher offering classes in a dedicated studio of their house.
-If you work for someone else as an employee and work from home, you need to justify to the ATO that you have a dedicated room that you use for work.
+Occupancy expenses relate to people who use their home as a place of business, such as a self-employed hairdresser working from a home-based salon or an art teacher offering classes in a dedicated studio in their house.
+If you are an employee who works from home, you need to justify to the ATO that you have a dedicated room that you use for work.

 - Mortgage interest

 To claim any of these occupancy expenses, you need to determine the work-related proportion of each cost based on the floor size of your house.
 You also need to clearly identify the area of the house you use for work as a place of business.
 The following features can help you do this:

 - A space not readily suitable or adaptable for domestic purposes;

 - Using the area exclusively for operating your business and meeting clients or customers.